Emergo (board game)

 Emergo is an abstract strategy game created by Christian Freeling and Ed van Zon in 1986.
 It belongs to the "stacking" category of games, or column checkers, along with Bashni and Lasca.
 The name comes from the motto of the Dutch province of Zeeland: Luctor et emergo meaning: "I wrestle and emerge".
 The goal of the game is to capture all of the opponents pieces similar to checkers/draughts.
 Emergo, and all column checkers, differ from most draughts variants because of their unique method of capture.
-A opponent's piece is added to the capturing player's column rather than being removed.
+An opponent's piece is added to the capturing player's column rather than being removed.
 Men can be recaptured from an opponent later on in the game.

 Rules

 Emergo has two players, Black and White.
 A 'piece' is defined as a column of one or more men.
 Columns may consist of all white pieces, all black pieces, white with black prisoners, or black with white prisoners.
 The top man is called the cap, with all the pieces underneath as prisoners.
 The color of the cap determines the piece's owner.

 Capture occurs by jumping an opponent's piece and landing on the square beyond, which must be vacant for the capture to take place.
 When a piece is captured, rather than being removed from the game, it is placed beneath the capturing piece as a prisoner.
 Over the course of the game this results in a decrease in the total number of pieces in play, while the remaining pieces "climb upwards" as they grow taller.
 If an opponent's cap is captured, revealing the prisoner underneath, the prisoner becomes the new cap and the color signifies the owner.
 Capture may occur in any direction except by making a 180° turn.

 Emergo has two phases to the game.
 The first is the entering phase and the second is the movement phase.